Ride with the Devil (TV series)

-Ride with the Devil was a New Zealand drama which aired at 11pm on Tuesdays night on TVNZ's TV2.
+Ride with the Devil is a New Zealand drama, which aired at 11pm on Tuesday nights on TV2.

-The story was about two great racing fans - Alex Mack(Xavier Horan) and Lin Jin (Andy Wong).
+The story was about two great racing fans - Alex Mack (Xavier Horan) and Lin Jin (Andy Wong).
 Williams was a local kiwi while Lin was a rich exchange student from Beijing, China.
 Jin is introduced to the Auckland street racing scene, but things go horribly wrong and someone is killed.